-You probably know someone who was delivered vaginally even though they were in breech position, or who has tried alternative therapies.
-Unsurprisingly many traditional and alternative therapists have tried to turn babies using anything from Chinese medicine (acupuncturists using moxibustion) to yoga.
+You probably know someone who was delivered vaginally even though they were in breech position, or who have tried alternative therapies.
+Unsurprisingly, many traditional and alternative therapists have tried to turn babies using anything from Chinese medicine (acupuncturists using moxibustion) to yoga.

 There have been a number of studies looking to see if these techniques work but the studies are generally too small or lacking in rigour.
-We follow Department of Health guidelines and support only evidence-based therapies so cannot recommend the safety or efficacy of therapies that haven’t been assessed adequately.
-If you have a breech baby ask your obstetrician for advice.
+If you have a breech baby ask your birth team for advice.

 The placenta develops wherever the fertilised egg embeds in your uterus.
 If this happens in the lower part of the uterus, the placenta will develop in a low-lying position.
 This often happens and the placenta will then gradually migrate up the uterus as the pregnancy progresses and the uterus expands with your growing baby.
 If the placenta is still lying low later in pregnancy, it’s called ‘placenta praevia’.
 This occurs to some degree in around 1 in 200 women.
 Repeated scans will be suggested to monitor its position.

 If the placenta is still covering your cervix near your due date, your baby’s exit route through your vagina could be blocked.
 The placenta may be near the cervix (minor placenta praevia) or completely covering it (major placenta praevia).
 In most cases, your baby will need to be born by planned caesarean section.
-Usually if the placenta is more than 2.5cm away from the cervical os, and there has been no bleeding, we advise that the women can attempt vaginal delivery in a hospital (ie not at home or in a birth centre).
+Usually, if the placenta is more than 2.5cm away from the cervical opening and there has been no bleeding, women can attempt a vaginal delivery in a hospital (i.e. not at home or in a birth centre).